- A slipped disk occurs when the soft inner portion of the disk protrudes through the outer ring.

 - MRI scans

-The Mayo Clinic advises that most patients can relieve slipped disk pain using an exercise program that stretches and strengthens the back and surrounding muscles.
+Most people can relieve slipped disk pain using an exercise program that stretches and strengthens the back and surrounding muscles.
 A physical therapist may recommend exercises that can strengthen your back while reducing your pain.

 Taking over-the-counter pain relievers and avoiding heavy lifting and painful positions can also help.